dcond007/Windows-Auto-Theme-Switching/README.md

 # Windows Automatic Theme Switching
 Windows does not include automatic theme switching.
-This guide will show you how achieve auto theming via a task schedule.
+This guide will show you how to program auto theming via a task schedule.
 * Note: Two different tasks will be created, one to enable light mode, and another to enable dark mode.